nbhankes/nbhankes/README.md

 What I'm working with now ↪️ HTML, CSS/SASS, JavaScript, Git, React and Vue, and GraphQL

-I'm excited to learn these next ↪️ NextJS and Authentication and Authorization
+I'm excited to learn these next ↪️ C#, NextJS, and Authentication and Authorization

 <hr />